twop/ts-union/README.md

 ### Type of resulted objects

-At the moment types of cash, check, card are opaque.
+At the moment types of union values are opaque.
+That allows me to experiment with different underlying data structures.

 ```typescript
 type CashType = typeof cash;